Women protected from Upskirting

 Following her ordeal, Ms Martin took to social media to try to shame the men who had caused her so much anguish (as she had found a photo with them in the background.
 As a result of this post she garnered a large number of responses – some supportive, (although many less so).
-This gave her the confidence and fortitude to start a petition for a change in the law, which has now garnered nearly all of the 100,000 signatures she was seeking.
-In her latest update, on the petition’s website, she stated, “Great news!
-There is now a Bill going through Parliament which would make upskirting a sexual offence.
-It's really important that your MP supports the bill”.
+This gave her the confidence and fortitude to start a petition for a change in the law, which garnered nearly all of the 100,000 signatures she was seeking.

 The emotional trauma of upskirting

 In the age of the ubiquitous mobile phone and cheap covert video camera technology, upskirting is incredibly easy for potential perpetrators.
-Given the media coverage and present law reviews, hopefully, it will only be a matter of time until the law is ‘fit for purpose’ with regard to upskirting.
-If you have been the victim of upskirting, even if you are unsure of the legal facts of your case, speak to a specialist solicitor who will listen to your case and help you to access justice and claim compensation.
+Given the recent media coverage and the new laws, hopefully, this legislation will prove fit for purpose.
+However, if you have been the victim of upskirting speak to a specialist solicitor who will listen to your case and help you to access justice and claim compensation.